oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 - The **Summary window** displays statistics on the overall application execution.
 It can be used to identify CPU time and processor utilization, and the execution time for DPC++ kernels.
 - The **Bottom-up window** displays details about the kernels in a bottom-up tree.
 This tree contains computing task information such as total time and instance count and device metrics such as overall stall, occupancy, and bandwidth.
 This data is also displayed in a timeline.
 - The **Platform window** displays over-time performance data for the kernels, memory transfers, CPU context switches, FPU utilization, and CPU threads with FPGA kernels.
 - The **Source window** displays device-side data at the corresponding source line.
-Unlike the other three windows, which are accessible via a tab, the Source window is opened on a per-kernel basis by double-clicking the kernel name in the Bottom-up view.
+Unlike the other three windows, which are accessible via tabs, the Source window is opened on a per-kernel basis by double-clicking the kernel name in the Bottom-up view.

 ### Understanding the Performance Metrics